kimfetti/kimfetti.github.io/_drafts/2019-08-05-matplotlib-updates.md

 ## Baseline and Highlight

-Adding a baseline to your visuals helps set expectations, which a shaded region can further emphasize your conclusions.
+Adding a baseline to your visuals helps set expectations, while a shaded region can further emphasize your conclusions.
 A simple horizontal line or background shading provides others with appropriate context and can speed along their understanding of your results.

 ### Horizontal and Vertical Lines